The poem tells you what it means

-Of course you’re assuming you’ll live
+You’re assuming you’ll live because

-because you’re assuming it’s going to hit you
+you’re assuming it’s going to hit you

-and not someone else, not these other people
+not someone else, not these other people

 standing in a line that wraps around the parking lot

 of the Indian casino.
-After all who wouldn’t
+After all who wouldn’t mind

-mind their greatness being thrust upon them?
+their greatness being thrust upon them?

 It might as well be you, you’re decent enough